signalfx/apmworkshop/apm/k8s/README.md

 ```

 Notice `Trace Spans Sent (last minute):   1083`
-This means spans are succssfully being sent to Splunk SignalFx.
+This means spans are succssfully being sent to Splunk APM.

 ## Advanced Java Exercises

 ### Exercise 6: Monitor JVM etrics for a Java container

-Update the Splunk SmartAgent pod with a monitor for `k8s-java-reqs-client-otel` we created
+Update the Splunk SmartAgent pod with a monitor for `k8s-java-reqs-client-otel` app

 We want to add the following monitor to the SmartAgent: